-What is a tribunal and how is it part of the SEND system?
+What is a SEND tribunal and how is it part of the SEND system?

-If you are unhappy about a decision made by the Local Authority / Hackney Learning Trust you should try to talk to a senior member of the team to see if they can help resolve the concern.
+If you are unhappy about a decision made by the Local Authority / Hackney Learning Trust you should try to talk to your plan coordinator and if that does not resolve the problem a senior member of the EHC Planning Team to see if they can help resolve the concern.

-If this is not effective there is also a mediation service who can help try to resolve your concerns.
+If this is not effective there is also a mediation service that can help try to resolve your concerns.

 A SEND tribunal is a legal process where you can get a decision you don’t agree with heard by an independent panel at a higher level.

-There are no legal cost to present your case to tribunal (unless you choose to engage a legal representative to act on your behalf).
+There are no legal costs to present your case to the tribunal (unless you choose to engage a legal representative to act on your behalf).

 Tribunals can have a judge and panel member or members who are considered experts in their field.

-They are impartial and do not favour one party over another.
+They are impartial and do not favor one party over another.
 They base their decisions on the evidence and information they are presented with from both parties.

-These decisions are binding on all parties, Local Authorities and parents or young people.
+Decisions made at the tribunal are binding on all parties, Local Authorities, and parents or young people.